webrecorder/browsertrix/docs/deploy/sso.md

-# Deploying Single Sign On
+# Deploying Single Sign-On
-Browsertrix allows for Single Sign On using either OIDC protocol or based on header values.
+Browsertrix supports Single Sign-On (SSO) using either the OIDC protocol or based on header values.

 Although it is technically possible to enable both OIDC and Header based SSO at the same time it is not suggested, to keep the user experience seamless.

-Single Logout is not supported as of now.
+Single Logout is not supported.

 ## General Configuration
-When using SSO for login to Browsertrix the users' organizations are assigned and removed dynamically based on users' group memberships provided by the IDP/Proxy.
+When using SSO, user organization membership within Browsertrix is assigned and removed dynamically based on a user's group membership status provided by the IDP/Proxy.

 This can result in two conflicts with the invite functionality:
 - Users org membership will be reset as soon as an user logs in with SSO, therefore any manual assignement will be lost.
-- Users supposed to login with SSO are able to create accounts with password login if invited manually.
+- Users that are supposed to login with SSO are able to create accounts with password login if invited manually.

-If this is a problem for the insitution deploying Browsertrix it is possible to disable either functionality by setting the following variables in the local values.yml file:
+If this is a problem, it is possible to disable either function by setting the following variables in the local values.yml file:

 ```yaml
 password_disabled: 1
 invites_disabled: 1
 ```

-If disabling password altogether it is recommended to assign some users superuser privileges by adding them to "browsertrix-admins" group on the authentication backend.
+If disabling passwords altogether, it is recommended to assign some users superuser privileges by adding them to the `browsertrix-admins` group on the authentication backend.

-The superuser group can be changed by setting the __sso_superuser_groups__ variable in values.yml
+The superuser group can be changed by setting the `sso_superuser_groups` variable in values.yml

 eg.
 ```yaml